Professor of Comparative Literature

-Franke has extended his philosophical and theological interpretations of literature—which are in equal measure theoretical employments of literature to illuminate certain of the chief intellectual problems of our time—both forwards and backwards in history from this center in Dante.
+Franke has extended his philosophical and theological interpretations of literature—which are at the same time theoretical employments of literature to illuminate certain of the chief intellectual problems of our time—both forwards and backwards in history from this center in Dante.
 His Poetry and Apocalypse: Theological Disclosures of Poetic Language (Stanford University Press, 2009; German translation, 2011) invents a theory of Christian epic poetry from the Bible to Joyce’s Finnegans Wake and frames it within a critical negative theology of poetic language.
-This theoretical frame is worked out in tension with the Frankfurt school of Critical Theory (Adorno, Horkheimer, Benjamin) and as an Auseinandersetzung with the philosophy of Jürgen Habermas concerning the status of theology as a form of knowing.
+This theoretical frame is worked out in tension with the Frankfurt school of Critical Theory (Adorno, Horkheimer, Benjamin) and as an Auseinandersetzung in dialogue with the philosophy of Jürgen Habermas concerning the status of theology as a form of knowing.

 Franke has also published over a hundred journal articles and book chapters, consisting in large part in philosophically meditative readings of poets ranging from biblical prophets and classical vates to medieval seers and modern visionaries like Rimbaud.
 Poets treated include Isaiah, Homer, Virgil, Dante, Chaucer, Shakespeare, Milton, Blake, Yeats; Leopardi, Manzoni, Montale; Racine, Baudelaire, Jabès; Hölderlin, Rilke, Celan; Dickinson, Eliot, and Stevens.
 Another category of these publications consists in theoretical essays treating subjects such as figurative rhetoric, dialectical versus deconstructive logic, and psychoanalysis as a hermeneutics of subjectivity.
 Further theoretical essays have been dedicated by Franke to the canon debate, postmodern identities, postcolonial ethics, and cultural theory in the wake of the death of God.